MEI Travel Banner Ad

 This airport is located less than 10 miles from PortMiami.
 Based on traffic, this trip should take somewhere between 20-30 minutes.

-Transportation to and from the Miami Cruise Port
+Miami Cruise Port Transportation

-As mentioned previously, if you live within driving distance of the Miami Cruise Port, you will likely be driving to the cruise terminal.
+As mentioned previously, if you live within driving distance of the Miami cruise port, you will likely be driving to the cruise terminal.
 If you are driving, we will discuss parking options a bit later.
 However, there are several other transportation options available.

-Disney Cruise Line Motorcoach
+Cruise Line Transfers

 If you are arriving the day of your cruise, a cruise line transfer from the airport might be the easiest option, though likely not the cheapest.
 Many cruise lines offer an option to book this transportation pre-cruise.

 Once at the airport, a cruise line representative will greet you at baggage claim and escort you and your luggage to the check-in area.
 After checking-in, you will board the next departing bus to the ship.
-These transfers are available from both airports and can run upwards of $30 per person depending on the airport and the cruise line.
+These transfers are available from both airports and can run upwards of $40 per person depending on the airport and the cruise line.
+Further, they run on set time schedules.

 Most often, these shuttles are a shared service that run on a set time schedule, or a private transfer can be arranged.